cobyqa/cobyqa/docs/source/algo/linalg.bvtcg.rst

 If the value of the approximate solution is restricted by a bound, it is added to the working set :math:`\mathcal{I}^k`, and the refinement procedure is restarted.
 Since the working set is only increased, this procedure terminates in at most :math:`n - \abs{\mathcal{I}^k}`, where :math:`\abs{\mathcal{I}^k}` denotes the number of active bounds at the end of the constrained truncated conjugate gradient procedure.

+.. only:: html or text

+    .. rubric:: References

 .. bibliography::
     :labelprefix: B
     :keyprefix: bvtcg-